-Alice Springs Town Council, in conjunction with Cleanaway, provides a domestic waste collection service for the Alice Springs community.
+Alice Springs Town Council, in conjunction with Cleanaway, provides a kerbside domestic waste collection service for the Alice Springs community.

-Please note that some rural residents of Alice Springs do not have access to kerbside collection.
+Please note that some rural areas of Alice Springs do not receive a kerbside collection service.

 Please place general household waste only in your wheelie-bin.

-THREE basic principles for every Alice Springs Resident to follow:
+Three basic principles for Alice Springs residents to follow:

 - Know what you can put in your bin.
 Download the full list of do's and don'ts with Your Wheelie Bin

 Please do not put the following in your wheelie-bin: